cloudmesh/cloudmesh-analytics/manual.md

 ## How to Run This Project

-Swtich the directory under the server where contains Dockerfile
+Switch to the directory under the server where contains Dockerfile

 ```
 > username@ cloudmesh-analytics % cd server
 ```